pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

 		Before you submit your project for review:
 	•	Make sure you can check off all of the items on the Student Project Submission Checklist.
 The checklist is designed to help you make sure you’ve met the grading requirements and that your project is complete and ready to be submitted!

-# 2 of 3 done : EXTRA CREDIT
+# DONE : EXTRA CREDIT

 To get an "exceeds" rating, you can expand on the project in the following ways:

-# TODO : T Shirt Section
+# DONE : T Shirt Section

 	•	Hide the "Color" label and select menu until a T-Shirt design is selected from the "Design" menu.